Gavriil1/arcadegame/README.md

 ###  User Stories

-1. User needs to understand the rule of the game quickly
+1. The user needs to understand the rules of the game quickly.
-2. User needs to have choice to play a game on keyboard or mouse.
+2. The user needs to have a choice to play the game with a keyboard or a mouse.
-2. User needs to have choice to play a game on  mouse.
+3. The user needs to have access to the game on both desktop and mobile devices.
-3. User needss controls of the game for mobile devices.
-4. User needs to have an option to leave feedback to help developer to improve the game.
+4. The user needs to have an option to leave feedback to help the developer improve the game.
-5. User needs to find review form easily
+5. The user needs to find the review form easily.
-7. User needs to be sure that his feedback was sent.
+6. The user needs to be sure that their feedback has been sent.
-8. User needs to find a game on web-page easily
+7. The user needs to find the game easily on the web page.

 ####  Site Owner

-9. The owner needs to create easy and ituitive web-interface of the web-site.
+8. The owner needs to create an easy and intuitive web interface for the website.
-10. The owner needs to create a game which responsive, to help user to access it on all possible devices.
-11. 404 page should be created, to help user to navigate to home page in case wrong urls was entered.
+9. A 404 page should be created to help users navigate to the home page in case they entered the wrong URL.
-12. Contact form should be added to the website for users to send feedback.
+10. A contact form should be added to the website for users to send feedback.
-13. The owner would like to show that his work is copyright protected.
+11. The owner would like to show that their work is copyright protected.
-14. Interface to help user to understand quickly the rules of the game.
+12. An interface should be provided to help users understand the rules of the game quickly.

 ##  Design